-Have you ever asked yourself, “why does my elbow hurt every time I grab or lift something?”
+Have you ever asked yourself, “why does my elbow hurt when I extend it?”

 Real-life scenarios like these connect to chronic elbow pain.
 In fact, around 1 million Americans living in the US alone suffer from this condition every year.